Because to get more business, you need more prospects.

 Asking if cold-calling works is kind of like asking "does online advertising actually work?
 Because I never click on those sponsored ads."

 Press # to try the dialpad

-For those who know cold-calling works, and hate it
+For those who know cold-calling works

 When deciding which sales software to use, most people start with what the software does, and that's important.
 Traditionally, sales software have consisted of a database, into which you need to constantly enter data, and some screens that display the data back to you.
 That's how CRMs are built, that's what they do.
 CRMs are data-focused.
 The goyaPhone is user-focused.
 When you're prospecting, following-up and selling, you're actually talking to people over the phone and sending emails.
 That's what the goyaPhone is designed for: it helps you make phone calls, send emails and remembers what you did.

 Selling is an art, and so is sales management: some are better at it than others.
 Some will spend thousands of dollars a month on salespeople, but will balk at spending 50 or 100 dollars on the right tool for the job.
 Others will compare two software and see a worthy consideration in saving 20 dollars.
 Without realizing it, some sales managers infuse a daily dose of frustration into their sales team, and it affects their bottom line.